pombredanne/perfetto/src/profiling/memory/README.md

 ```

 This will create a heap dump when Ctrl+C is pressed.
-Googlers: Head to http://pprof/ and upload the gzipped protos to get a
-visualization.

 The resulting profile proto contains four views on the data